bhnat/moca-file-transfer/README.md

 it in your local maven repository before building this project.

 2014 June 3
 - Added refresh (F5 or ⌘R)
 - Also supports legacy moca connections (DirectConnection) - type in the host:port
+- Can now directly type in a local or remote path

 Check out the [project wiki](../../wiki).